filbeam/contracts/SPEC.md

 ## Specification

-### FilBeam (Operator) Contract
+### FilBeamOperator (Operator) Contract

 #### Overview

-The Filecoin Beam (FilBeam) contract is responsible for managing CDN (cache-hit) and cache-miss data set egress usage data reported by the off-chain rollup worker and settlement of payment rails.
+The Filecoin Beam (FilBeamOperator) contract is responsible for managing CDN (cache-hit) and cache-miss data set egress usage data reported by the off-chain rollup worker and settlement of payment rails.
 Payment rails are managed by the Filecoin Warm Storage Service (FWSS) contract.
-The FilBeam contract interacts with the FWSS contract to facilitate fund transfers based on reported usage data with rate-based billing.
+The FilBeamOperator contract interacts with the FWSS contract to facilitate fund transfers based on reported usage data with rate-based billing.

 #### Initialization
 **Method**: `constructor(address fwssAddress, uint256 _cdnRatePerByte, uint256 _cacheMissRatePerByte, address _filBeamController)`